 NEW IN 2018 – LASER TAG AND TUBING ON OUR NEW PONTOON BOAT!!!

 - Horseback Riding lessons are available daily under the supervision of highly qualified instructors.
 After campers have learned to care for their horses and to demonstrate proficiency in the ring, trail rides on our extensive trail network offer an extra challenge.

 - Swimming and Boating.
-Our swim program offers daily swim lessons in accordance with American Red Cross standards and we have all camp general swim each afternoon.
-Quinebarge offers sailing, canoeing, kayaking, paddle boards, surf bikes, playaks and many other types of boats to enable kids to get out on our beautiful lake, learn how to use many types of boats and have a great, refreshing time.
+Our swim program offers daily swim lessons in accordance with American Red Cross standards and we have all-camp general swim each afternoon.
+Quinebarge offers tubing, sailing, canoeing, kayaking, paddle boards, surf bikes, playaks and many other types of boats to enable kids to get out on our beautiful lake, learn how to use many types of boats and have a great, refreshing time.